Binding corporate rules (BCR)

 Email: dutchinternationaltransfers@autoriteitpersoonsgegevens.nl

-How soon the Dutch DPA processes your application depends on the specific BCR.
+How soon the AP processes your application depends on the specific BCR.
 All BCR are different, which makes that there is no standard period.

 Is your application incomplete?
 Then you will be given the opportunity to supplement it.
 Is your application still incomplete after that?
 Then the AP may decide not to process your application..